Find out when the best time of year to pick up some rhubarb for your favorite pie!

 It is the thing of which pie makers dream about.
 They love paring of this tart vegetable - although for legal purposes is it considered a fruit - with berries - especially one with the name "straw" in them.

-Hothouse vs. Field Grown
+?
+Difference Between Hothouse and Field Grown

 The hot house grown rhubarb shows up earlier in the year, naturally (or not naturally if it's grown indoors?).
 I usually see it in the very early spring or even as early as late winter.

 Hothouse rhubarb is usually more uniformly red in color.
 Some say it's sweet and more tender too.

 The first field grown rhubarb typically shows up in late March to early April.
 Around this time the hothouse grown rhubarb is done, so their seasons may just barely overlap.

 If you leave in a northern state you should be able to find it locally.
 Check your local farmer's market in mid to late spring.
 Here in Michigan it lasts into June.

 ??
 Grow Rhubarb Yourself

 Rhubarb is easy to grow yourself, depending on where you live.
 Those in the North can easily grow it.
 I never put much attention into my rhubarb plants and they come back year after year.

 If you live in the South, it will be more challenging.
 Your best plant transplants in fall, and harvest your stalks through the winter months.
 When the heat gets going, the plants will die off and you have to plant anew.

 I have a couple rhubarb recipes on the blog that you can check out.